chipperdrew/talkEdu/README.rst

 #) DONE - Refactor logic to prevent excess filtering of votes by user type
 #) NO - Save canvas chart and redraw when needed --- Canvas is actually pretty efficient (~2ms per post)
 #) DONE - Update votes, spam marking on-the-fly with AJAX
+#) DONE - Add AJAX to "show replies" on comments